 It is recommended that Market Participants communicate with other Market Participants via methods of communication that have the capability of providing a complete audit trail of market activity.
 Appropriate standards of information security should apply regardless of the specific mode of communication in use.

-Where possible, Market Participants should maintain a list of approved modes of communication, and it is recommended that communication channels on sales and trading desks be recorded.
-Market Participants should give consideration, under exceptional circumstances (for example, in an emergency and for business continuity purposes), to allowing the use of unrecorded lines but should provide guidance to staff regarding the use of such unrecorded lines or devices.
+Where possible, Market Participants should maintain a list of approved modes of communication, whether working in the office or remotely, and it is recommended, even where it is not required, that communication channels on sales and trading desks be recorded.

 Market Participants should be aware that recording electronic and audio communications can aid them in dealing with trade disputes over terms and/or (mis)conduct allegations.
 This Code recommends that Market Participants provide for recorded modes of communication as per 4.5.2.
 However, those firms that do not have a regulatory obligation to record their communications should make an active decision on whether the benefits outweigh the costs.
 Such considerations should be risk based, reflect the size and importance of the transactions to the firm, and the likelihood of disputes or conduct issues arising given the nature of the transactions entered into.